 Hillsboro man jailed on murder charge

 Apr.
-22—A Tennessee man was found stabbed to death in a field in Hillsboro on Thursday morning and a local man is facing a murder charge in the death, according to authorities.
+24—A Tennessee man was found stabbed to death in a field in Hillsboro on Thursday morning and a local man is facing a murder charge in the death, according to authorities.

 Earl Eugene Bates Jr., 50, of 246 Horton Drive in Hillsboro, is in Lawrence County Jail accused of the stabbing death of Anthony Thomas Hudson, 51, of Chattanooga, according to court records.